Deploying PingDataConsole with PingOne SSO enabled ¶

 docker-compose up -d

-Check that PingDirectory and PingDataConsole are healthy and running:
+To check that PingDirectory and PingDataConsole are healthy and running, enter:

 You can also display the startup logs: